 This is an example of one of the issues that often occurs with anxiety - no one treatment is effective on its own, and at the very least you’ll need to make sure that you’re choosing a therapy that is effective for you, and one that you’re passionate about using.
 Your own interest in utilizing the therapy will have an effect on the ability for the treatment to work.

-Anxiety is a debilitating disorder, but there are effective anxiety treatments that can help cure you of your anxiety.
+Anxiety disorders are debilitating, but there are effective anxiety treatments that can help cure you of your anxiety.
 All you have to do is be willing to use them and commit to them, and find the ones that work best for you.